Vegemite: Beginnings

-Vegemite first appeared on the market in 1923 with advertising emphasising the value of Vegemite to children's health, but failed to sell well.
-Faced with growing competition from Marmite, from 1928 to 1935 the product was renamed as "Parwill" to make use of the advertising slogan "Marmite but Parwill", a convoluted pun on the new name and that of its competitor; "If Ma [mother] might... then Pa [father] will."
+Vegemite first appeared on the market in 1923 with advertising emphasising its value to children's health, but it failed to sell well.
+Faced with growing competition from Marmite, from 1928 to 1935 the product was renamed "Parwill" to make use of the advertising slogan "Marmite but Parwill", a two-step pun on the new name and that of its competitor; i.e. "If Ma [mother] might ... then Pa [father] will."
 This attempt to expand market share was unsuccessful and the name reverted to Vegemite, but it did not recover its lost market share.

 Commercial success

-In 1925, Walker had established the Kraft Walker Cheese Co. as a joint venture company with J.L.
-Kraft & Bros to market processed cheese and, following the failure of Parwill, in 1935 he used the success of Kraft Walker Cheese to promote Vegemite.
+In 1925, Walker had established the Kraft Walker Cheese Co. as a joint venture company with J. L. Kraft & Bros to market processed cheese and, following the failure of Parwill, in 1935 he used the success of Kraft Walker Cheese to promote Vegemite.
+Following the death of Walker in 1935, the Fred Walker Company was absorbed by Kraft Walker Cheese Co., a subsidiary of Kraft Co.
 In a two-year campaign to promote sales, Vegemite was given away free with Kraft Walker cheese products (with a coupon redemption) and this was followed by poetry competitions with imported American Pontiac cars being offered as prizes.
 Sales responded and in 1939 Vegemite was officially endorsed by the British Medical Association as a rich source of B vitamins.
 Rationed in Australia during World War II, Vegemite was included in Australian Army rations and by the late 1940s was used in nine out of ten Australian homes.

 Recent years

 In April 1984, a 115 g jar of Vegemite became the first product in Australia to be electronically scanned at a checkout.

-Vegemite is produced in Australia at their Port Melbourne manufacturing facility, which produces more than 22 million jars annually.
+Vegemite is produced in Australia at its Port Melbourne manufacturing facility, which produces more than 22 million jars annually.
 Virtually unchanged from Callister's original recipe, Vegemite now far outsells Marmite and other similar spreads in Australia.
 The billionth jar of Vegemite was produced in October 2008.

-Vegemite was also produced in New Zealand for over 50 years, but as of August 2006 New Zealand production had ceased.
-(The New Zealand–specific version of Marmite remains successful there.)
+Vegemite was also produced in New Zealand for over 50 years, but as of August 2006 production had ceased.
+The New Zealand version of Marmite remains successful there.

 Acquisition by Bega Cheese

-The Vegemite brand was owned by Mondelez International (formerly Kraft Foods Inc. until 2012) until January 2017, when it was acquired by the Australian Bega Cheese group in a US$460,000,000 agreement for full Australian ownership after Bega would buy most of Mondelez International's Australia and New Zealand grocery and cheese business.
+The Vegemite brand was owned by Mondelez International (formerly Kraft Foods Inc. until 2012) until January 2017, when it was acquired by the Australian Bega Group in a US$460,000,000 agreement for full Australian ownership after Bega would buy most of Mondelez International's Australia and New Zealand grocery and cheese business.